Tugra-Guldogan/Phone-Number-Details/SECURITY.md

 ## SECURITY ALERT

-!!! = Anyting done bad with the program, can't effect me, the user will have their own responsibility !
+!!! = Anyting done bad with the program, can't effect me, the user will take their OWN responsibility !